-In renegotiating our contract for new connections activity in 2022 we made improvements to the granularity of our charges.
+In retendering our contract for new connections activity in 2024 we made improvements to the granularity of our charges.
 The new contract has better revealed cost drivers enabling us to better demonstrate improved cost reflectivity and to respond to stakeholder feedback on introducing more granular charges.

-We have updated these rates to reflect latest costing information.
-Where there have been significant cost increases we have looked to transition these in over two charging years so that we ensure we recover costs from 1 April 2025.
+We have updated these rates to reflect latest costing information from new contracts that take effect from 1 April 2025.

-For 2024/25 we are introducing 9 new water charges for new connections to reflect services provided, improve granularity of charges and provide greater transparency.
+For 2025/26 we are introducing 14 new water charges for new connections to reflect services provided, improve granularity of charges and provide greater transparency.